jessepav/lacygoill-wiki-backup/vim/string.md

 ---

-Those methods are unreliable to get  the `n`-th *character* of a string, because the latter may contain multi-byte characters:
+Those methods are unreliable to get  the `n`-th *character* of a string, because the latter may contain multibyte characters:

     echo strpart('résumé', 2, 1)
     <a9>~